 Arts centres as creative enterprises

-Starting in December 2024, we launched a new series of online talks for all FAC members, where we are inviting guests from beyond the sector to consider ‘if you were running an arts centre, what would you do?’
+Since December 2024, we have been hosting a series of online talks for all FAC members, with invited guests – often from beyond the arts sector – considering ‘if you were running an arts centre, what would you do?’

 Upcoming sessions